 The general prequalification process can be quick depending on how fast documentation is provided, but could take longer to complete if there are items that need additional clarification.
 On the prequalification letter, you will receive the loan amount which you will qualify for (which will allow you to begin looking for a home in that price range) with the confidence that you can get a loan when you find the one you choose.

 Being prequalified allows you to make offers quickly before someone else makes an offer that the seller accepts.
-This can help increase your chance of getting the home that you fall in love with when you see it.
+This can help increase your chances of getting the home that you fall in love with when you see it.

 Prequalification for a home will give you an actual targeted range in which you can purchase a home.
 That way when you find the home you would like to buy you will be able to simply bid on the home and send the information to the lending company for them to approve.
 This increases your chances of getting your dream home if multiple buyers are bidding on the same property.